-Description: This is the first course in the SPA 301-SPA 302 sequence.
+Description: This is the first course in the SPA 261-SPA 262 sequence.
 More complex grammar, enrichment of vocabulary, and improvement of proficiency in speaking, reading, writing, and translation, combining traditional methodology with a multimedia approach to literature and/or civilization.
 Class conducted in Spanish.
+Formerly SPA 301.
+Students who have completed SPA 301 will not receive credit for SPA 261 SUNY GEN ED-GFOL; NCC GEN ED-HUM, WESH

-SPA 302 - Advanced Spanish II
+SPA 262 - Advanced Spanish 2

-Description: This is the second course in the SPA 301-SPA 302 sequence.
+Description: This is the second course in the SPA 261-SPA 262 sequence.
 More complex grammar, enrichment of vocabulary, and improvement of proficiency in speaking, reading, writing, and translation, combining traditional methodology with a multimedia approach to literature and/or civilization.
 Class conducted in Spanish.
+Formerly SPA 302.
+Students who have completed SPA 302 will not receive credit for SPA 262 SUNY GEN ED-GFOL; NCC GEN ED-HUM, WESH

-SPA 401 - Introduction to Spanish Literature I
+SPA 271 - Spanish Literature 1

 Prerequisites: Satisfactory completion of ENG 001 and RDG 002.
-SPA 202 or equivalent; SPA 301 or SPA 302 recommended.
+SPA 202 or equivalent; SPA 261 or SPA 262 recommended.
 Description: Readings in representative works from the Middle Ages to the 17th century, supplemented by class discussion and student reports.
 Class conducted in Spanish.
-SUNY GEN ED-GFOL; NCC GEN ED-HUM,
+Formerly SPA 401.
+Students who have completed SPA 401 will not receive credit for SPA 271 SUNY GEN ED-GFOL; NCC GEN ED-HUM, WESH, LIT Offered: Fall

-WESH, LIT

-Offered: Fall

-Credit Hours: 3

-SPA 402 - Introduction to Spanish Literature II
+SPA 272 - Spanish Literature 2

 Prerequisites: Satisfactory completion of ENG 001 and RDG 002.
-SPA 202 or equivalent; SPA 301 or SPA 302 recommended.
+SPA 202 or equivalent; SPA 261 or SPA 262 recommended.

 Description: Readings in representative works from the 17th century to the contemporary period, supplemented by class discussions and student reports.
 Class conducted in Spanish.
-SUNY GEN ED-GFOL; NCC GEN ED-HUM, WESH, LIT
+Formerly SPA 402.
+Students who have completed SPA 402 will not receive credit for SPA 272 SUNY GEN ED-GFOL; NCC GEN ED-HUM, WESH, LIT Offered: Spring

-SPA 403 - Introduction to Spanish-American Literature I
+SPA 273 - Spanish-American Literature 1

 Prerequisites: Satisfactory completion of ENG 001 and RDG 002.
-SPA 202 or equivalent; SPA 301 or SPA 302 recommended.
+SPA 202 or equivalent; SPA 261 or SPA 262 recommended.

 Description: Readings in representative works from the pre-Colombian period to 1880, supplemented by class discussion and student reports.
 Class conducted in Spanish.
-SUNY GEN ED-GFOL; NCC GEN ED-HUM,
+Formerly SPA 403.
+Students who have completed SPA 403 will not receive credit for SPA 273 SUNY GEN ED-GFOL; NCC GEN ED-HUM, WESH, LIT Offered: Fall

-WESH, LIT

-Offered: Fall

-Credit Hours: 3

-SPA 404 - Introduction to Spanish-American Literature II
+SPA 274 - Spanish-American Literature 2

 Prerequisites: Satisfactory completion of ENG 001 and RDG 002.
-SPA 202 or equivalent; SPA 301 or SPA 302 recommended.
+SPA 202 or equivalent; SPA 261 or SPA 262 recommended.

 Description: Readings in representative works from the period of Modernism through the contemporary period, supplemented by class discussion and student reports.
 Class conducted in Spanish.

-WESH, LIT Offered: Spring Credit Hours: 3
+Formerly SPA 404.
+Students who have completed SPA 404 will not receive credit for SPA 274 SUNY GEN ED-GFOL; NCC GEN ED-HUM, WESH, LIT Offered: Spring